silhouettetechnician/butter-knife/_data/test.md

 ---
-title: Hello World
+title: What we do
 date: "2015-05-01T22:12:03.284Z"
 description: "Hello World"
 path: "/fillerama"
-thumbnail: "/image-6.jpeg"
+thumbnail: "/1.jpeg"
 ---

 This is my first post on my new fake blog!
 How exciting!